digitallyinduced/ihp/UPGRADE.md

 6. **Remove `.envrc` from your `.gitignore`**
     ```diff
-    -.envrc
+    .envrc
     ```

-    The .envrc is now supposed to be commited to your git repository.
-The file is now not automatically generated anymore.
-    Please also don't use `make .envrc` anymore, as this will override your `.envrc` file.
+    The `.envrc` is now supposed to be committed to your git repository.
+The file is no longer automatically generated.
+Ensure you don't use `make .envrc` anymore, as this will override your `.envrc` file.

-7. **Create `devenv.nix`**
+7. **Edit `devenv.nix`**

     ```nix
     { pkgs, inputs, config, ... }: